 There are occasions when surgery may be necessary for patients with back or neck problems.
 However, medical experts now believe that even when surgery is required, post-surgical rehabilitation greatly increases the likelihood of a successful operation by reconditioning the surrounding muscles.
 Your first step is to talk to your doctor about whether this program is right for you and if so, request a referral to MidMichigan's Back & Neck rehabilitation center.
-Your doctor can call (989) 631-2967, toll-free (866) 541-2404 or fax a referral to (989) 631-2940.
+Your doctor can call (989) 832-4220, or fax a referral to (989) 832-4207.

 This program has brought relief to many people who had "tried everything" and had resigned themselves to living with permanent back pain.
 Read their personal stories and learn how this program helped them.

-Back & Neck Rehabilitation at MidMichigan is a physical therapy program covered by most commercial insurance plans including ConnectCare, Blue Cross/Blue Shield and Worker's Compensation.
+Physical therapy is covered by most commercial insurance plans including ConnectCare, Blue Cross/Blue Shield and Worker's Compensation.
 Contact your insurance company to verify whether they cover back and neck rehabilitation.

 Physician Referral and Prescription

-You will need a physician referral and prescription before making an appointment with Back & Neck Rehabilitation.
-Ask your doctor whether MidMichigan's specialized Back & Neck Rehabilitation program is right for you, or contact Cheri Hitchcock, Physician Liaison at email@example.com or call (866) 541-2404 for help with a physician referral.
+You will need a physician referral and prescription before making an appointment.
+Ask your doctor whether MidMichigan's specialized Back & Neck Rehabilitation program is right for you, or contact Cheri Hitchcock, Physician Liaison at email@example.com for help with a physician referral.

 If you do not have a doctor, you may call MidMichigan Health Line toll free at (800) 999-3199 for assistance in scheduling an appointment with a board-certified physician who is familiar with the Back & Neck Rehabilitation program.

-The Back & Neck Rehabilitation center is conveniently located 2524 West Wackerly Road in Midland, Michigan.
+The Back & Neck Rehabilitation is available at 304 W. Wackerly Street in Midland, Michigan.